masi-sh/masi-sh.github.io/_pages/cv.md

 ======
 * Fall 2021 - Present:
   * Senior cryptography consultant at RBC (Royal Bank of Canada)
+  * Overview: At RBC, I lead preparation for post-quantum cryptography migration, consult with technology groups and conduct research to identify options that meet their security requirements, and develop cryptographic architectural patterns and standards in the organization.

 * Fall 2020:
   * Research Intern, National Research Council (Canada)